youbs/ubermuda.github.io/_posts/2015-01-28-dockerfiles-maintainability-pro-tips.md

 Writing a basic Dockerfile might be easy, but as your requirements gradually complexify, so do your Dockerfiles.
 Until the point where it can be a bit hard to get it right.
 Here are a few advices, common-sense wisdom, and pro tips to write efficient and solid Dockerfiles.

 This post is an excerpt from my book, [Discovering Docker](http://discoveringdocker.com/).
-The chapter original chapter has 2 more sections: **Optimization** and **Runnability**.
+The original chapter has 2 more sections: **Optimization** and **Runnability**.
 I'm leaving the entire table of contents as-is so you can get a glimpse at all the great content that's waiting for you in the book!

 1. [Maintainability](#maintainability)
     1. [Use inheritance](#use-inheritance)